ScienceComputing/Python_Programming/Data_Structure_Algorithm/Depth_First_Search.md

 ```

 ### Pre-order traversal
-- Traverse the current node, followed by the left subtree of the current node, and finally, the right subtree.
+- Traverse the current node, followed by the left subtree of the current node, and finally, the right subtree (current -> left -> right).
 Its complexity is $O(n)$ where n is the number of nodes.
 - Pre-order is used to create copies of a binary tree and get prefix expressions.

 ```